clintjhill/dev-experience-story/README.md

 ---

+## How do you do it?

+- Acknowledge that not all of this is cookie-cutter
+- Developers must have input to change

+... but here is an outline ...

+---

 # First team, first activity

 ## Team
 - at a minimum 1 pair
+  - dev/dev or dev/design or dev/product
+  - always a dev
 - don't fall for the "must be senior" fallacy
 - include skeptics (requirement)